corvostore/corvostore.github.io/index.md

 Thanks for reading about CorvoStore!

-We are all currently open to new opportunities, so don’t hesitate to get in touch with [Peter Reznick](http://www.preznick.com/), [Kalyan Vedala](https://vedala.github.io/) or [Preeti Viswanathan](https://preeV42500.github.io)!
+We are all currently open to new opportunities, so don’t hesitate to get in touch with [Peter Reznick](http://www.preznick.com/) or [Preeti Viswanathan](https://preeV42500.github.io)!